What is Gluten Free?

 Gluten Free @ The GF Lolly Co.

-Although we are not manufacturers of the products we offer, I (owner) thoroughly read all product ingredient lists prior to determining whether it is suitable for those on a strictly gluten free diet, or not.
+Although I am not the manufacturer of the products I offer, I thoroughly read all product ingredient lists prior to determining whether it is suitable for those on a strictly gluten free diet, or not.
 I do my best to ensure the ingredient lists are readily available for all customers who visit the website.

 Those on a Gluten Free diet make up the majority of my customer base, and I am forever grateful to you all, you are the reason The GF Lolly Co. is where it is at today!